-Boats, trailers and caravans could soon be effectively banned from being parked in Gold Coast streets under a radical plan to free up more kerbside parking for cars.
+Boats, trailers, and caravans could soon be effectively banned from being parked in Gold Coast streets.
+This is under a radical plan to free up more kerbside parking for cars.

 Broadbeach councillor Paul Taylor, who moved the motion in Council said the issue was “becoming a joke”.